hakkuuuu/travel-app/README.md

 ## 🚀 Railway Deployment

-This project is configured for easy deployment on Railway.
+This project is configured for easy deployment on Railway using Docker.
 Follow these steps to deploy:

 ### Prerequisites
 - Railway account